-☒ Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.

-For the Fiscal Year Ended December 31, 2011

-☐ Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
-Commission File No. 1-9973 THE MIDDLEBY CORPORATION (Exact name of Registrant as specified in its charter) 36-3352497 Delaware (State or other jurisdiction of incorporation or organization) (IRS Employer Identification Number) 1400 Toastmaster Drive, Elgin, Illinois 60120 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: 847-741-3300 Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common stock, par value \$0.01 per share The NASDAQ Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗆 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
-Yes 🗆 No 🗵 Note - Checking the box above will not relieve any registrant required to file reports pursuant to Section 13 or 15(d) of the Exchange Act from their obligations under those Sections.
-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes ⊠ No □ Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See definition of "accelerated filer, large accelerated filer and smaller reporting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer ⊠ Accelerated filer □ Non-accelerated filer □ Smaller reporting company □
+🗷 Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
+For the Fis scal Year Ended December 29, 2012 or ☐ Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
+C Commission File No. 1-9973 THE MIDDLEBY CORPORATION (Exact name of Registrant as specified in its charter) D elaware 36-3352497 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification Number) 1400 Toastmaste r Drive, Elgin, Illinois 60120 (Address of princ cipal executive offices) (Zip Code) Registrant's telephone number, including ng area code: 847-741-3300 Securities registered pursuant to Section on 12(b) of the Act: Title c of each class Name of each exchange on which registered Common stock, pa ar value \$0.01 per share The NASDAQ Stock Market LLC Securities registered pursuant to Section on 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities A act.
+Yes Œ No □ Indicate by check mark if the registran t is not required to file reports pursua ant to Section 13 or Section 15(d) of the ne Exchange Act.
+Yes □ No 🗷 Note - Checking the box above will no Sections. t relieve any registrant required to file e reports pursuant to Section 13 or 15((d) of the Exchange Act from their obligations under those the Securities Exchange Act of 1934 during the preceding 12 o such filing requirements for the past 90 days. ny, every Interactive Data File required to be submitted and ne registrant was required to submit and post such files). erein, and will not be contained, to the best of Registrant's r any amendment to this Form 10-K. Indicate by check mark whether the reginiler, large accelerated filer and smaller or a smaller reporting company.
+See definition of "accelerated Large accelerated filer Accelerated filer \square Non-accelerated filer \square Smaller reporting company \square Indicate by check mark whether the reg istrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No 🗷 The aggregate market value of the voting stock held by nonaffiliates of the Registrant as of June 30, 2012 was approximately \$1,740,873,212.
+The number of shares outstanding of the Registrant's class of common stock, as of February 25, 2013, was 18,791,446 shares.
+Documents Incorporated by Reference Part III of Form 10-K incorporates by reference the Registrant's definitive proxy statement to be filed pursuant to Regulation 14A in connection with the 2013 annual meeting of stockholders